Klurifixus/Vigorous/README.md

 ---------------------------------------------------------------
-How to do it with python: (Chat GDP guidences below)
+How to do it with python: (Chat GPT guidences below)

 1. Prerequisites: